juniordnts/juniordnts/README.md

 I'm a full stack developer based in Natal/RN.

 - 🔭 Working on personal projects/business ideas.
-- 🐚 I like Node, PHP and Python for my projects.
+- 🐚 I like Node, React, PHP and Python for my projects.

 Checkout my GitHub page 😉: